codebar/tutorials/js/lesson7/tutorial.md

 # Exercise 2: Calculator

-Download the [Testing Javascript project again](https://github.com/codebar/TestingJavascript) and create a Calculator.js, under the `/src` directory, and a CalculatorSpec.js under the `/spec` directory.
+Download the [Testing JavaScript project again](https://github.com/codebar/TestingJavascript) and create a Calculator.js, under the `/src` directory, and a CalculatorSpec.js under the `/spec` directory.
 Don't forget to update the SpecRunner so it includes you tests and code files.

 1. Write a simple calculator that adds, subtracts, divides and multiplies two numbers together.
 2. Commit when you add a test, and after you make each test working.